naninovel/docs/docs/en/guide/state-management.md

 ## Custom State

-It's possible to delegate state handling of your custom objects to `IStateManager`, so that they will serialize to the save slots with all the engine's data when player saves the game and deserialize back when the game is loaded.
-All the built-in state-related features (eg, rollback) will also work out of the box with the custom state.
+You can delegate state handling of your custom objects to `IStateManager`, so they serialize to save slots with all the engine's data when the player saves and deserialize back when the game is loaded.
+Built-in state-related features (e.g., rollback) will also work out of the box with custom state.

-Following example demonstrates delegating state handling of "MyCustomBehaviour" component.
+The following example demonstrates delegating state handling of a `MyCustomBehaviour` component.

 ```csharp
 using UnityEngine;